While They Question, You Qualify

 The Drama: OpenAI, Anthropic, Google, Microsoft, and Block just formed the Agentic AI Foundation under the Linux Foundation.
 Anthropic donated MCP (Model Context Protocol).
 OpenAI contributed AGENTS.md.
 The rivals are... cooperating?
 The walled gardens are coming down.

-"We realized if we don't create the standard, someone else will.
+The AI Giants, in group confessional: "We realized if we don't create the standard, someone else will.
 So here we are.
 Together." forced smiles all around

-— secretly plans to dominate the standard anyway
+secretly plans to dominate the standard anyway

 💰 YOUR BAG:

 MCP is becoming the de facto standard for AI agent communication.
-Companies are going to need people who understand how to build agents that work across platforms — not just within one ecosystem.
+Companies are going to need people who understand how to build agents that work across platforms, not just within one ecosystem.
 The "interoperability expert" is about to be a real job title.

 💼 THE OFFER: